mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Discussion.md

 ### Extending the metaphor - anchoring in sheltered harbours

+My design decision to build the toolset as structure on top of authentic tools and languages can be likened to creating a protective harbour to shield new users from the complexity of the underlying configuration of interrelated web-technologies and instead highlight design affordances that facilitate creative agency.

+Participants are able to leave the protective harbour by accessing more authentic documentation and moving beyond existing templates.
+The experience may be involve choppier waters but the tools and processes remain familiar.

 This chapter has discussed affordences of a bespoke and mutually designed learning exeriences and their impact on learner agency.
 At times, Sannino's metaphor of a kedging anchor thrown by participants to pull themselves out of a conflict or blockage in their process has been used.
 The metaphor is useful to explain the active process of participants seekig to resolve conflicts and problems in their creative processes.
 However, much research employing this metaphor is often used in less-structured workplace settings.
 As such, the designed nature of the environment is less relevant.
 This section proposes an expansion of the metaphor to encompass concerns of a more structured learning design.